worldline/observability-workshop/docs/workshop.md

 ```

-Go then to the log folder (TODO) , look around the log files and look into these issues.
+Go then to the log folder (``easypay-service/logs/``) , look around the log files and look into these issues.

-You should get these log entries:
+You should get these log entries in JSON format.
+Open one of these files and check out the logs.

-> aside negative
->
-> TODO CHEMIN et message à chercher, exemple de logs, commande HTTPIE

-> aside negative
+> aside positive
 >
 > As you can see, the logs are not helpful for getting more information such as the business or user context.
 >